Section 9: Student Code of Conduct & Procedures

 Appeals of decisions made by the Campus Standards Board are handled as follows:

-- The Provost (or his/her designee) hears appeals of academic decisions made by the CSB.
+2. The Provost (or his/her designee) hears appeals of academic decisions made by the Campus Standards Committee.

 In appeals by the accused involving claims of improper or excessive sanctions, decisions following appeal cannot result in more severe sanctions for the accused student.
 Review of the audio transcript or other supporting materials will be available to the appellate officer at his/her request.
 The decision and sanction(s) resulting from any appeal will be sent to the respondent, complainant, president of the University and/or persons and offices notified of the original sanction(s).